Trusted Vedic Astrology Platform

 Liberation, Isolation, Past Karma, Spirituality

 Ketu, the Moon's descending node, is always exactly 180° from Rahu.
-While Rahu amplifies material hunger, Ketu represents areas where past-life satiation leads to detachment or disorientation in this life.
-Ketu in the 12th or 8th house is considered conducive to deep spiritual dissolution; in the 10th or 2nd, it can disrupt material accumulation while redirecting toward less conventional forms of authority.
+While Rahu amplifies material hunger, Ketu marks areas where past-life satiation creates detachment or disorientation in this life.
+Ketu in the 12th or 8th Bhava is considered conducive to deep spiritual dissolution; in the 10th or 2nd, it can disrupt material accumulation while redirecting toward unconventional authority.

 ExaltationVrischika or Dhanu (mirror of Rahu classical debate)